Arizona Republic -- Saturday, September 1, 2001

 Of course, curiosity often inspires invention, and attempting to understand the unknown often leads to great things.
 After all, if it weren't for those scientists who wanted to see the moon, we'd never have Velcro, astronaut ice cream and the Dustbuster vacuum.

-If science can't tell us about those buried at the Molokan cemetery, what is there to do?
+If science can't tell us about those buried at the Spiritual Christian Molokan cemetery, what is there to do?